-Online hiring tests streamlines the hiring process.
+Online hiring tests streamline the hiring process.

 Screening and shortlisting candidates is both challenging and time-consuming, especially for technical roles.
 A 2021 study from LinkedIn examined which jobs take the longest time to fill across 15 different industries.
 According to this study, engineering roles were the most difficult to hire for – taking an average of 49 days to fill these positions.

 Technical jobs in research, finance, and information technology (IT) were also among the slowest-paced jobs to fill.
 Deploying a valid hiring test early on during applicant screening can drastically reduce cost and time spent reviewing resumes or interviewing, thus freeing up recruiter and hiring manager resources to focus on speeding up the latter, higher-touch phases of the hiring process.